blurrycontour/zuul-gerrit/doc/source/reference/glossary.rst

       A job which cannot be run directly, and is only intended to serve as a parent on top of which other jobs are constructed.

+   ansible

+      An open-source software provisioning, configuration management,
+      and application-deployment tool.
+It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.

    artifact

       A file or set of files created by a build and archived for